Ernest Hemingway: Idaho and suicide

-Mary was sedated and taken to the hospital, returning home the next day where she cleaned the house and saw to the funeral and travel arrangements.
+When the authorities arrived, Mary was sedated and taken to the hospital.
+Returning to the house the next day, she cleaned the house and saw to the funeral and travel arrangements.
 Bernice Kert writes that it "did not seem to her a conscious lie" when she told the press that his death had been accidental.
 In a press interview five years later, Mary confirmed that he had shot himself.
 Family and friends flew to Ketchum for the funeral, officiated by the local Catholic priest, who believed that the death had been accidental.
 An altar boy fainted at the head of the casket during the funeral, and Hemingway's brother Leicester wrote: "It seemed to me Ernest would have approved of it all."
-He is buried in the Ketchum cemetery.

 Hemingway's behavior during his final years had been similar to that of his father before he killed himself; his father may have had hereditary hemochromatosis, whereby the excessive accumulation of iron in tissues culminates in mental and physical deterioration.
 Medical records made available in 1991 confirmed that Hemingway had been diagnosed with hemochromatosis in early 1961.
 His sister Ursula and his brother Leicester also killed themselves.
-Hemingway's health was further complicated by heavy drinking throughout most of his life.

-A memorial to Hemingway just north of Sun Valley is inscribed on the base with a eulogy Hemingway had written for a friend several decades earlier: